morales-cervantes/longCOVID-fNIRS-dataset/README.md

 - PCA-based models also showed strong performance, while **statistical-only models were limited** (sensitivity < 0.30).
 - Results emphasize the importance of preserving **temporal structure** and preventing **data leakage across subjects**.
 - All scripts rely on standard Python libraries: `scikit-learn`, `xgboost`, `matplotlib`, `seaborn`, `numpy`, `pandas`.
+- **Feature-level analyses (Random Forest and PCA)** revealed a consistent physiological signature dominated by extrema and variability of **HbR/HbT**, with supportive mean **HbO** descriptors, providing interpretable evidence of neural differences between post-COVID and control participants.

 ## Purpose